UTSCCSCC01/finalprojects22-ebeauty/backend/README.md

+# eBeauty Backend Documentation

-run project (run both backend and frontend concurrently), use : npm run dev
+To run project by starting both frontend and backend concurrently, use: `npm run dev`.

-run server, use : npm run server, under backend folder.
+To run server, use : `npm run server`, under backend folder.

-run client, use : npm start, under frontend folder.
+To run client, use : `npm start`, under frontend folder.

-note: you have to do npm install --legacy-peer-deps if haven't do so. and have your .env file created under backend folder.
+Note: you have to do `npm install --legacy-peer-deps` if it's first time running the project.
+Also, have your `.env` file created under backend folder.

-why --legacy-peer-deps? there's issue between dependencies of:
+why `--legacy-peer-deps`? there's issue between dependencies of:
     "multer": "^1.4.5-lts.1",

     "multer-gridfs-storage": "^5.0.2",